cimplec/sim-c/README.md

 ## Discussion

 <p align="justify">For doubts related to implementation of a feature or to know more about future releases join the official subreddit - <a href="https://www.reddit.com/r/cimplec/">r/cimplec</a>.

+## New Developers

+<p align="justify">New developers can join simC New Devs slack channel where they can get help from core developers on their issues, link to the slack channel - <a href="https://join.slack.com/t/sim-cnewdevs/shared_invite/zt-jgfthwau-V0INVtZQAaZ4RERZbE2lGg">simC New Devs Slack</a></p>

 ## Start Contributing